kfsoftware/externalbuilder/README.md

 Inside the **core.yaml** of the peer, under chaincode, there's a property called ``externalBuilders```.

-If using the the image provided by this project, the contents of ```externalBuilders``` is the following:
+If using the the image provided by this project, the contents of ```externalBuilders``` are the following:
 ```yaml
 - name: k8s-builder
   path: /builders/golang